appdev-lessons/rails-on-render/content.md

 <div class="bg-red-100 py-1 px-5" markdown="1">

 Databases on the free plan are deleted after **90 days**.
 Also, free plans are only eligible to have **one database**.
 If you plan to use your app beyond 90 days, or if you plan to have multiple database-backed apps, consider upgrading to a paid plan.

-Alternatively, you can use Fly, but you will just need to enter some credit card information for verification purposes.
-See [our Rails Fly guide for those steps](https://learn.firstdraft.com/lessons/107-deploying-to-fly#deploying-a-database-backed-rails-app).
+Alternatively, you can connect an external database that will not be deleted via another free service: [ElephantSQL](https://www.elephantsql.com/).
+The last section below details those additional steps.
 </div>

 ### Update the `render.yaml` file